Fody/UniversalAppSample/readme.md

 ## But cant you make it simpler

 Unfortunately without any extension points exposed by Nuget it is not possible to simplify this process.
-Feel free to ask the nuget guys to add either xdt or isntall.ps1 suppor to project.json projects.
+Feel free to ask the nuget guys to add either xdt or install.ps1 support to project.json projects.